shalomTalker/webStore-react-nodejs-mongo/README.md

 in Manager's interface, I allow the manager see the store's products, edit them and even add new products

 ## istall
-clone this project run command npm install in 3 directories roo directory, "api" directory, "client" directory to install all dependecies, then in root directory run "npm start" and that command will start api server and react-ap both together
+clone this project run command npm install in 3 directories roo directory, "api" directory, "client" directory to install all dependecies, then in root directory run "npm start" and that command will start api server and react-app both together

+## login details
+for manager :
+email: *shalom604@gmail.com*
+password: 1234

+for client :
+email: *gali@gmail.com*
+password: 1234

 ## used-Tech